Dogs (Pink Floyd song): Early versions

 During 1974 performances of "You've Got to Be Crazy", which can be heard on the Immersion Box Set and the Experience version of Wish You Were Here, the band performed the song faster than it would eventually become, and in its original key of E minor, before they started using D tuning on their guitars, for a concert pitch of D minor.
-The lyrics, though different, were thematically similar to the final version of "Dogs".
+In the early live versions of Dogs/You've Got To Be Crazy from 1974, the mesmeric solo was dominated by Rick's clanging and airy Farfisa Organ sounds and clanging and echoing electric piano and was substantially shorter than the reworked and completed version.
+In the background was gentle cymbal tapping from Nick Mason and some gentle electric guitar picking from Dave Gilmour in the first half of this section backed by equally gentle bass guitar picking from Roger Waters.
+Rick Wright's mesmeric solo from the middle of Dogs/You've Got To Be Crazy is notable by its absence from Pink Floyd's 1975 Tour.
+The lyrics, though different in 1974, were thematically similar to the final version of "Dogs".
 The lyrics were modified by the time the song was played live in 1975, and then the lyrics changed again when recording Animals.